Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Active Duty Military Scholarships

-Certain military scholarships are open to active duty service members.
-These options are ideal for military personnel who want to further their education while they are serving their country.
+Certain military scholarships are open to active duty armed forces service members only.
+These options are ideal for military personnel who want to further their education while serving their country.

 Here is a list of active-duty military scholarships: